caomw/hessian/research_notebook.md

   MAYBE the cause was global variable / local variable problem???????  -->> YES THAT'S IT

 - Finally the algorithm looks working and the test accuracy actually improves in comparison to the normal mnist training.
-This will be reproduced by runall.sh in results/2016-03-15/output-2016-03-16-03:14:34
+This will be reproduced by runall.sh in results/2016-03-15/output-2016-03-16-03:14:34   The plot is in ./logs/epochPlot.png.
+This is the same as /Users/yutaro/Research/spring2016/Hessian/results/2016-03-17/exp-output-2016-03-18-19:11:26/

 - Comparison: 2016-03-14/output-2016-03-14-20\:07\:25/logs/*